kizunanocoin/docs/docs/integration-guides/work-generation.md

 ## System considerations

-The following configuration options should be taken into careful consideration when planning work generation resources for services integrating with Nano.
+The following configuration options should be taken into careful consideration when planning work generation resources for services integrating with KIZUNANO COIN.
 These options should be combined to provide the best separation of resources between node participation on network vs. work generation needs.

 !!! warning "Representatives should avoid heavy RPC use and work generation"
     Supporting the network by running a representative is recommended for many services, however it is not recommended that voting nodes are used for heavy RPC or work generation activities.
 Wherever possible, integrations should utilize separate machines for their integration nodes and consensus-producing, voting nodes.